 Paying for Out-of-Pocket Expenses

 Although your insurance provider may pre-approve payment for the actual transplant, some procedures, such as donor search and testing costs, may not be covered.
 You may also have deductibles and co-pays that add to your out-of-pocket expenses.

 Prescription drugs, wigs and medical devices may or may not be covered by your plan.
 You may also need help with other expenses such as food, lodging, travel and utilities while undergoing treatment.

 Ask the financial coordinator at your transplant center to help you estimate your out-of-pocket expenses for medical treatment.
 If you have been assigned a case manager by your insurance company, he or she can help you estimate out-of-pocket expenses as well.

-If you are traveling away from home for your transplant, you will have other expenses such as lodging, food and transportation to consider.
-Check BMT InfoNet's Resource Directory for organizations that may help you with some of these expenses.
+Check BMT InfoNet's Resource Directory for other organizations that may help you with some of these expenses.

 If You Have No Insurance